 Shadin Atiyeh is an MA Licensed Professional Counselor and a National Certified Counselor and holds a Bachelor’s degree from University of Michigan in both Psychology and Middle Eastern studies; as well as a Master’s degree in Community Counseling from Eastern Michigan University.
 She joined JFS in 2013 and holds licensure in the State of Michigan to practice counseling.
 She works with children, adults, and families on a broad spectrum of issues; including trauma, depression, anxiety, stress, isolation, cultural issues, and career development.
 She has experience working in various community agencies serving survivors of domestic violence and sexual assault, immigrants and refugees, abused and neglected children, and homeless families.

-Cynthia Dieck is a Limited Licensed Professional Counselor and a National Certified Counselor.
-She has a Bachelor’s degree from Central Michigan University in both Psychology and Family Studies and a Masters of Arts in Clinical Mental Health Counseling at Eastern Michigan University.
+Cynthia Dieck is a Licensed Professional Counselor and a National Certified Counselor.
+She has a Bachelor’s degree from Central Michigan University and a Masters of Arts from Eastern Michigan University.
 She holds licensure in the State of Michigan to practice counseling.
-Cynthia primarily works with children and adolescents, but has experience with all ages.
-Cynthia has worked with clients who have experienced a wide variety of issues such as; depression, anxiety, trauma, academic stress, and grief.
+Cynthia is acknowledged as a certified clinical trauma professional through the International Association of Trauma Professionals.
+Cynthia has completed the applied suicide intervention skills training (ASIST).
+Cynthia primarily works with children and adolescents.
+Cynthia has worked with clients who have experienced a wide variety of issues such as; body image concerns, depression, anxiety, trauma, stress, grief and loss.
 She utilizes a mix of both solution focused and cognitive behavioral therapy in her treatment.
 Cynthia has a background running support groups for adolescents who have experienced trauma.

 Shrina Eadeh is a Licensed Clinical Social Worker who has been working at Thrive since 2013.
 Shrina received her Bachelor’s in Social Work from Eastern Michigan University and her Masters in Social Work from University of Michigan.
 Shrina works primarily with individuals that struggle with a variety of issues which includes but is not limited to anxiety, depression, and major life transitions.
 Shrina engages each client with empathy, compassion, and understanding.
 Shrina also utilizes a variety of treatment modalities to assist each client in moving forward and reaching their goals.